taichi-dev/taichi/docs/type.rst

 Type system
 ===========

-Taichi supports many kind of data types, the type name is recognized as a *prefix character* + a *digital number*.
+Taichi supports many data types.
+The type name is recognized as a *prefix character* + a *digital number*.

 The *prefix character* can be one of: